volt-protocol/ethereum-credit-guild/credit.md

 A GUILD holder with above a minimum threshold of the token supply can propose a new set of lending terms.

+A LendingTerm is a blueprint for a loan.

 <details>

 <summary> function propose </summary>